FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/login_ibmcloud_4.png"/> <br>

 > **Note:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
-In such a case, you will see an 'Unchanged' message instead of the 'Created' message  in the above output.
+In such a case, you will see an **'Unchanged'** message instead of the **'Configured'** message in the above output.

 5. Log back into the lab account.
 ```